Subalgebras of the rank two semisimple Lie algebras: Acknowledgements

 \section{Acknowledgements}

-The work of A.D. is partially supported by a research grant from the Professional Staff Congress/City University of New York (Grant No. TRADA-47-36).
-The work of J.R. is partially supported by the Natural Sciences and Engineering Research Council (Grant No. 3166-09).
+The work of A.D. was partially supported by a research grant from the Professional Staff Congress/City University of New York (Grant No. TRADA-47-36).
+The work of J.R. was partially supported by the Natural Sciences and Engineering Research Council (Grant No. 3166-09).
 We also greatly thank Matthew Wu who checked our computations in the $G_2$ case.